Fliplet/fliplet-cli/docs/API/fliplet-core.md

 - `where` (sequelize where condition)
 - `group` (for grouping data, described below)
 - `limit` (number)
-- `attributes` (array of strings, fields to extract.
-Cannot be used when grouping)
 - `order` (array of arrays, check below for usage)
+- `aggregate` (object to define post-querying filtering, see below for usage)

+---

 #### `attributes`